-COMLEX-USA® also provides a Level 3 examination that students may take following graduation.
-Successfully completing all three levels of the COMLEX-USA® series satisfies one element for licensure in all fifty states.
+COMLEX-USA[®] also provides a Level 3 examination that students may take following graduation.
+Successfully completing all three levels of the COMLEX-USA[®] series satisfies one element for licensure in all fifty states.

 Pursuant to federal regulations, Burrell College of Osteopathic Medicine is required to have professional license disclosures for prospective and current students.
 The Osteopathic Degree earned by graduates at Burrell College of Osteopathic Medicine meets the medical school education requirement for licensure of osteopathic physicians in all states in the United States.
 Burrell is accredited by the Commission on Osteopathic College Accreditation.
 Attainment of the D.O degree is one component of the state licensure process.
-Burrell medical students are eligible to sit for the Comprehensive Osteopathic Medical Licensure Exam (COMLEX) Level 1, Level 2-CE, and Burrell graduates are eligible to sit for the COMLEX 3 examination.
-All components of the COMLEX must be successfully passed to obtain licensure in the United States.
+All components of the COMLEX-USA® must be successfully passed to obtain licensure in the United States.
 Individual states may have additional requirements.
 To find additional information on specific state requirements please see the US Licensure Summary page on the AOA State Licensure Page.